Mercury in tuna

 Today, these absurd regulations are still in effect, and the doubt-manufacturing strategy implemented by the tuna industry continues, creating a smokescreen around the contamination of tuna with mercury.

-It is unfair that public health is compromised for the benefit of a few.
+It is unacceptable that public health is being compromised for the benefit of few.
 BLOOM believes the responsibility for this contamination should not fall on consumers, but on those who produce and market these products: industry players.
 BLOOM aims to break the silence surrounding the influence of tuna lobbies and to reform current regulations towards a more protective limit for mercury in tuna.
-We are putting pressure on European and national institutions as well as on the private sector.

 >>> READ OUR REPORT HERE <<<

-Our latest updates :
+Our latest updates:

 Share :